chiqors/FlatOGP/README.md

 5. Navigate to Administration > Theme Settings, Change the theme to Flat and save.
 6. That's all, Now you would have Flat Theme with Color Picker in it.
 ENJOY!

-#### IF YOU WANT FLAT THEME WITHOUT COLOR PICKER
-1. Extract the zip file.
-2. Go to Flat Folder > Flat - Without Color Picker Folder.
-3. Copy everything inside it, navigate to your OGP Panel's root folder and paste there, If it asks for Overwrite then go ahead and Press OK.
-4. Once the Pasting process completes, login to your OGP Panel.
-5. Navigate to Administration > Theme Settings, Change the theme to Flat and save.
-6. That's all, Now you would have Flat Theme without Color Picker in it.
-ENJOY!

-#### For changing default color of the theme to your own color Follow the steps(ONLY FOR FLAT THEME WITH COLOR PICKER):
+#### For changing default color of the theme to your own color, Follow the steps :
 1. Open Your OGP Panel's root folder > Themes > Flat > js > skin.js.
 2. Edit mainColor's hex (default: 398bba) to your own color's hex without #.